BoxianWang/cs77-final-project/README.md

 (this is partly because we chose to use pointer arrays rather than a CUDA vector analog).
 Therefore, the construction of the trees is mostly our own.
 We used a sorting algorithm from GeeksForGeeks in here as well.
 (Elliot)
+4. The `aabb` vectorization was based on this source: https://medium.com/@bromanz/another-view-on-the-classic-ray-aabb-intersection-algorithm-for-bvh-traversal-41125138b525 (Spencer)
-4. `cuda/advancedTracer`.
+5. `cuda/advancedTracer`.
 This worked off of Book 2 ("The Next Week").
+(Boxian)

 ### Work that is entirely borrowed
 1. The entire cpp directory